“What is a revaluation?”

 The revaluation is State mandated.

 The law does not allow anyone to opt out.

 “What if I don’t agree with your results?”

 We provide a number of online research tools on our website (click here to be taken to our main Revaluation page and try these out for yourself).
 If you feel that your value is incorrect, we would encourage you to request an informal review using the Check My Value / Online Appeal page.
 This will allow a member of our appraisal staff to review your concern and will preserve your right to appeal if you disagree with the informal review.

 “Someone came to my home.
 Does this person work for the county or are they with one of those companies?”

 We are using a combination of county employees and local real estate professionals.
 The person who came to your door lives and/or works in Alamance County, and is either Tax Department trained personnel or a licensed real estate professional.
 We are not using a revaluation company.

-“Why are you taking pictures of my home?”
+“Why did you take pictures of my home?”

 Pictures assist our appraisal staff in the valuation of your home.